microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-users-and-groups.md

 ### Group-scoped datasets

-Group-scoped datasets can be Outlook group Conversations, Teams channel messages, group details, and so on.
+Group-scoped datasets can be Outlook group conversations, Teams channel messages, group details, and so on.
 These datasets focus on the collective data for a group in Outlook or Teams for the respective dataset.

 The following are the options for group-scoped datasets:
     * **All groups in the tenant**: returns data for all the groups in the tenant.